 My work focuses on clarifying the structures of our social and physical worlds.
 As a scientifically-informed philosopher, I do so in two ways.
 First, I employ network models to address questions such as: How do social identities and social injustice impact knowledge production in a group?
 Does diversity improve group learning?
 How do we promote such diversity?
 This work is at the intersection of social epistemology, network modeling, and the philosophy of race and gender.
 Second, I use geometric and topological methods to study foundational questions in physics, especially in spacetime theories and statistical mechanics.
 This work is in the philosophy and foundations of physics.
 In both areas, I use mathematical tools to think about philosophically interesting questions, and philosophically reflect on the applicability of models that purport to represent or explain reality.
 Read more about my research here.
-I'm passionate about structurally shifting academia into a more welcoming space for minoritized populations.
+I'm passionate about community building and structurally shifting academia into a more welcoming space for minoritized populations.
 I served on the Minorities and Philosophy (MAP) leadership team from 2018-2021, including co-directing it in 2020-21.
 I designed the LPS climate committee in 2020 and chaired it in 2021-22.
 I also serve on the Underrepresented Philosophy of Science Scholars (UPSS) Committee at the Philosophy of Science Association.
+I am building a community of feminist philosophers of physics.
+Drop me an email if you would like to learn more.
 Read more about my service work here.
-I proposed, designed, and successfully taught a brand-new class on Asian American Philosophy at UC Irvine in Summer 2022.
+In teaching, I encourage inclusive, skill-based, and individually-centered learning.
+In Summer 2022, I proposed, designed, and successfully taught a new course on Asian American Philosophy at UC Irvine.
 I am quite proud of how it turned out.
-You can read more about the class and other teaching-related things here.
+Since Autumn 2023, I regularly teach Philosophy of Gender and Race and run a research group on social epistemology at the LSE.
+In Summer 2024, I taught a lecture stream on Computational Models of Diversity and Inequity at the MCMP summer school.
+It was so much fun!
+You can read more about my teaching here.
 I received my Ph.D. in Philosophy from the Department of Logic and Philosophy of Science (LPS) and my M.A. in Social Science from the Institute for Mathematical Behavioral Sciences, both at UC Irvine.
-Before coming to Irvine, I spent a year as an M.A. student at the Munich Center for Mathematical Philosophy.
+Before Irvine, I spent a year as an M.A. student at the Munich Center for Mathematical Philosophy.
 Before that, I received my B.A. from Middlebury College, double majoring in philosophy and mathematics.
 Here is my CV, and here is my Google Scholar profile.
 My Erdős number is 3.
 (Paul Erdős—>James Milne Anderson—>Stephen D. Abbott—>me.)
 My name (Jingyi Wu) is pronounced roughly as jing-yee woo.
 I go by Jingyi.
-My email address is Jingyi.Wu@uci.edu.
-I use she/her/hers pronouns. |
+I use she/her/hers pronouns.
+My email address is [email protected].
+Here is a guide on how to write an email to me.
+I like good food, urban exploring, crafting (knitting, crocheting, woodworking, LEGO), walking, and aerial sports (esp. pole).
+I want to get into foraging and birding.
+I get easily distracted by shiny and nerdy things (how else do you think I work on so many things?!).
+I like capybaras, trains, funiculars, cable cars, aerial tramways, and boats.
+I do not like buses nor rigid chairs. |

 News!